CKOC: Later history: CHR and Oldies formats

-CKOC featured a Top 40/CHR format from 1960 to 1992, and increased its power to 50,000 watts in 1979.
+CKOC featured a contemporary hit radio format from 1960 to 1992, and increased its power to 50,000 watts in 1979.
+In August 1983, CKOC began broadcasting in AM stereo using the Motorola C-QUAM system.

-On February 17, 1992, after a countdown of the Top 500 hits of all time (a long-running annual tradition at the station), CKOC debuted "Oldies 1150" with the new calls CKMO ("More Oldies").
+On February 17, 1992, at noon, after a countdown of the Top 500 hits of all time (a long-running annual tradition at the station), and CKOC stopped broadcasting in AM stereo, CKOC debuted "Oldies 1150" with the new calls CKMO ("More Oldies").
 However, on April 2, 1993, the station reverted to the heritage CKOC calls, admitting that dropping the calls in the first place had been a mistake and that the station's listeners wanted the original calls back.
-The station mentioned its Top 40 heritage on the air as part of the current oldies format, with liners such as, "The station that played 'em then... plays 'em again."
+The station mentioned its Top 40 heritage on the air as part of the current oldies format, with liners such as, "The station that played 'em then... plays 'em again".
 The "Good Times, Great Oldies" branding started sometime in late 2006.

 From 1928 to 1955, the call letters CKMO were used at a pioneer radio station in Vancouver.
 From 1993 to 2012, the CKMO call sign was again used at a radio station in Victoria, British Columbia.
 In 2014, the CKMO call letters moved to a radio station in Orangeville as CKMO-FM.

-CKOC first applied for an FM station in 1968, but the FM station did not take to the air until 1986 as adult contemporary station CKLH-FM.
+CKOC first applied for an FM station in 1968, but the FM station did not take to the air until 1986, as adult contemporary station CKLH-FM.